isomerpages/cris-precise/_for-everyone/FAQs.md

 our hospitals and clinics.
 Even if you don’t benefit right away, your contribution will help improve care for your family, friends, and future generations.</p>
 <h3><strong>11.
 What is genomic sequencing?</strong></h3>
-<p>Genomic sequencing is like creating a detailed map of all the~n~ genes
+<p>Genomic sequencing is like creating a detailed map of all the genes
 in your DNA.
 This map shows the tiny differences in genes (genetic variants) from person to person.
 These tiny differences influence your physical characteristics, how you respond to food and medications, your environment, and your risk